John Bowes (art collector): 1820 legitimacy case

 His parents married at St George's, Hanover Square on 2 July 1820, with Lord Barnard, heir to the Earl of Darlington, as witness.
-16 hours later, his father died.
+Sixteen hours later, his father died.

 Bowes's legitimacy was questioned by the 10th Earl's next surviving brother Thomas Bowes, who claimed the earldom and estates for himself.
 The Scottish courts agreed that the 1820 marriage had taken place, and that it had been between two unmarried persons.
 However, since his parents were not domiciled in Scotland (the crucial point of the uncle's challenge), he was not legitimated in Scotland.
 The result was to make John Bowes officially illegitimate under English and Scottish law, which status came to matter more and more in the Victorian mores already coming into effect.
 A five-year battle ensued over the estates, with the English estates going to John and the Scottish estates going to his uncle, the 11th Earl.

 Bowes was raised at Gibside by his mother, now Dowager Countess of Strathmore.
 In 1831, she married his tutor William Hutt (1791–1882) as his first wife.

 Subsequent career

 Educated at Eton and Trinity College, Cambridge, John Bowes pursued an interest in theatre, art, and horse racing.
 A member of the Jockey Club, he owned Streatlam Stud that bred and raised racehorses at Streatlam and Gibside.
 His stable won the 2,000 Guineas Stakes three times, The Derby four times, and, in capturing the English Triple Crown with West Australian, won the 1853 St. Leger Stakes.

 Bowes was a reformer in politics, in favour of triennial Parliaments and the removal of Bishops from the House of Lords.
 He was a Liberal Party Member of Parliament, for the South Durham constituency, between 1832 and 1847.
 He also served as High Sheriff of Durham in 1852.

 As one of the largest landowners in England, he developed a number of business interests, initially concerning his extensive coal mine holdings.
 Charles Mark Palmer managed his collieries at Marley Hill and later opened the Palmers Shipbuilding and Iron Company at Jarrow, in which Bowes was a partner.
 The first major vessel built was the pioneer iron steam collier John Bowes.

+John Bowes was Freemason and was admitted as a joining member of Palatine Lodge No. 97, Sunderland, October 1845.